jonchang/fishtreeoflife.org/taxonomy.md

 {% include monophyly-tree.html rank="order" df=site.data.monophyly.order_data svg=site.data.monophyly.order_svg tiplabel_offset=140 fontsize=9 %}

 Orders with * were not recovered as monophyletic in our phylogenetic analysis.
+Clade triangles are colored by their species richness.

 ### Alphabetical